fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Serialization.rst

             ;
     }

-In header file, the method fwCampDeclareAccessor is necessary when an object have a pointer or a smart pointer to an other object.
+In a header file, the method fwCampDeclareAccessor is necessary when an object has a pointer or a smart pointer to another object.

-In source file, fwCampImplementDataMacro declare the properties of the bound object with an object called a builder : it provides several methods to describe the object to bind.
+In a source file, fwCampImplementDataMacro declares the properties of the bound object with an object called a builder: it provides several methods to describe the object to bind.

 .. csv-table::